earthgecko/skyline/docs/development/dawn.rst

   metric and which creates an anomaly to be reviewed in the Skyline webapp UI
 - The script creates tmp files in /tmp/skyline.dawn.* file namespace so it can be run in an idempotent manner.

+.. warning:: remember there are expected to be errors and no time series, no Graphite, no graphs, etc.

 Example usage: